commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer return_line_item:restock ID`

-Send this attribute if you want to restock the line item..
+Send this attribute if you want to restock the line item.

 ```
 USAGE